 This way, if you ever want to change the design of your site, just change the theme and you should be done.
 If you need a different functionality than what your current plugin offers, just switch to a different plugin!

 But sometimes users expect different things from a theme.
-Let’s take a look at some common examples and see what should be out of the job of a theme.
+Let’s take a look at some common examples.

 Does the theme offer Page Builder / Shortcodes?

 It is a job of core WordPress to handle the content on your site.
 That way, it does not stay locked with the theme.
 And when you will change the theme, your content will remain intact.
 If you need more functionality to build modern designs, use plugins like Beaver Builder, Elementor, Visual Composer, etc. But don’t create content with theme.

 Nope!
 Sliders are just another type of content.
 Use a plugin for that.

 Once again, no!
 You will probably still need the analytics and tracking scripts even after you change the theme.
 So use a plugin like this.